uas-at-ucla/e96a-drones/week-6-python-practice/README.md

 ## Getting started

 ### Didn't install Python or VS Code?
 We have the same practice assignment on [Replit: Week 6 Python Practice](https://replit.com/@jtfa22/Week-6-Python-Practice)!
-Once you click the link, hit the big green Play button to run the code (may take a couple seconds), which will show you the instructions to get set up.
+Once you click the link, hit the big green Play triangle button to run the intro code (may take a couple seconds) that will show the instructions to get set up.

+*Remainder of this readme does not apply if you are only using Replit.*

 ### Get Code from Github
 Aight, now it's just us cool coders here :P